Think we'd vibe?

 Initially, I devised a pillbox breadcrumb using the new branding colours, arrow icons and a filled variation to show the current status.

-From stakeholder and user feedback, the breadcrumbs felt on-brand, but lacked the strong visual presence and urgency on the page that users found helpful in the previous design.
+From stakeholder and user feedback, the breadcrumbs felt on-brand, but lacked the strong visual presence and urgency on the page that users found helpful in the previous page design.

 Pillbox breadcrumbs